-photos: Carissa Long
+photos and design: Carissa Long

 Orange high school has countless clubs and extracurriculars students can participate in varying from coffee club, to medical club, to interact.
 DECA may be something for students who haven’t found something that appeals to them yet.
 DECA is a worldwide organization for students interested in making careers in finance, marketing, hospitality and management.
 It is a way of preparing students for their futures.

 DECA will allow students to receive a first hand account of their potential career.
 “Through DECA, students obtain real world experience interacting with local businesses and professional individuals through competitive events,” Marketing teacher and DECA Adviser Chrystal Shanahan said.